 Bizarro Fiction, as a genre, is comprised hugely of WATs, wabbits, wickets, and STANZAs as of this writing.
 However, multi-language examples are slowly rising.

-Some have said that the problem with Iron Chef USA (the one with Shatner) was that the creators assumed the original was only popular for laughing at wacky foreigners, so they didn't take it seriously.
-ICA occasionally pokes fun at the Kayfabe of the show (According to Alton, there are several Kitchen Stadiums, at least one of which is in space), but otherwise takes it seriously as a competition between culinary masters.
+Some have said that the problem with Iron Chef USA (the first American adaptation, featuring William Shatner) was that the creators assumed the original was only popular for laughing at wacky foreigners, so they didn't take it seriously.
+ICA occasionally pokes fun at the Kayfabe of the show (according to Alton, there are several Kitchen Stadiums, at least one of which is in space), but otherwise takes it seriously as a competition between culinary masters.

 Dotch Cooking Show was an even more intense cooking game show that pitted two amazing-looking dishes against each other and a panel of seven choosing which dish to eat at the end of the episode.
 Each dish had its own crazy-awesome special ingredient.
 At the end, the people who voted for the winning dish got to eat it and the chef who made the losing dish had to (oh, darn the luck) eat it alone.
 Oh and the losers are forced to watch the winners eat as they get nothing at all.
 This show was amazing.

-Téléchat, a French-Belgian puppet show from the 80's, the series is a parody of tv news presented by a black cat with an arm cast (which he uses as an all-purpose box) called Groucha and his female counterpart, an ostrich called Lola.
-The news (which Groucha does with the help of a sentient microphone) relates the life of "gluons", supposedly the smallest things in existence .
+Téléchat, a French-Belgian puppet show from the 80's.
+The series is a parody of TV news presented by a black cat with an arm cast (which he uses as an all-purpose box) called Groucha and his female counterpart, an ostrich called Lola.
+The news (which Groucha does with the help of a sentient microphone) relates the life of "gluons", supposedly the smallest things in existence.
 Sometimes Lola will also have a talk round, with a fork and a spoon (with human faces!).
-There are also nonsense commercials with a green orang-utan in the jungle, who always manages to screw up the take, to the chagrin of the spot's director; and Léguman, a parody of Japanese Sentai show.
+There are also nonsense commercials with a green orangutan in the jungle, who always manages to screw up the take, to the chagrin of the spot's director; and Léguman, a parody of Japanese Sentai shows.
+Because of its quirkiness and freakish ambiance, this show scared a whole generation of French kids, who will tell you that it still gives them some feeling of dread if they try rewatching the show.
+An outsider wouldn't necessarily be traumatized, but would get that this thing was weird in a distinctly French (well, Belgian and French) way.

-In the same vein of odd children's shows we have Telefrancais, a Wicket which features, among many other oddities, a talking pineapple puppet that lives in a junkyard and looks like a rejected furby; A fourth-wall breaking annonceur; and Les Squelettes, a musical group consisting of singing, dancing, instrument playing skeletons who will occasionally perform a number on the outside of a moving plane.
+In the same vein as Téléchat, we have Téléfrançais, a Wicket produced by TVOntario for the purpose of teaching French to English-speaking children that features, among many other oddities: a talking pineapple puppet that lives in a junkyard and looks like a rejected Furby, a fourth-wall breaking annonceur, and Les Squelettes, a musical group consisting of singing, dancing, instrument playing skeletons who will occasionally perform a number on the outside of a moving plane.
 It was also made in The Eighties.

 Nanalan'.
 Another Wicket for kids.
 A green little girl with a speech impediment visits her nana and plays in the backyard.
-For some reason us Canadians thought this was educational.
+For some reason, us Canadians thought that both this and Téléfrançais were educational.
 Have fun trying to find out what her dog's name is.

-Black Books even moreseo.
+Black Books.
 Dave "Mouse Ears" Smith, pesticide by coffee machine, and "Then it's left... at the dead badger."

 The issue of their inherent desire to chase and hug giant living teddy bears.

 Round the Twist.
 Plots include a skeleton's curse that forces the cursed to end every sentence with "without my pants" (from the episode of that title), gum leaves that can transfer injuries to anyone who can hear a song played on them ("The Gum Leaf War"), a ghost haunting an outhouse ("Skeleton On The Dunny"), and superpower-conferring underpants ("Wunder Pants")...in the first season.
-It gets weirder.
+It gets weirder: Overarching plots including music played by ghosts who are trying to save their lighthouse, two ghosts wanting to save their loved ones from accidentally crashing on a boat thanks to human error 100 years ago, and doing so by possessing all of the regulars, including a young girl possessing a teenage boy and a viking love book.
+Based on the works of Paul Jennings, who's in Literature above.

 From the creators of Italian Spiderman comes Danger 5.
 Danger 5 are an international team of spies charged with fighting against the Nazis and, ultimately, assassinating Hitler.
 This is a difficult task, as the Nazis are armed with dinosaurs, diamond women soldiers, and various other useful weapons.
 It's also set in an alternate 1960s, despite being about World War II.